 To (Target Audience), (your brand) is the (frame of reference) that (benefit) because (Reason Why and Reason to believe).

-E-Commerce frame of reference
+Frame of reference

 The Frame of Reference defines your competitor set

-For example, you feel reassured you know when a package will arrive, you feel proud you’ve found something unusual or you feel happy you’ve got a bargain.
-But, these come after the buying decision, they’re not what drives the actual decision.
+For example, you feel reassured you know when a package will arrive.
+You feel proud you’ve found something unusual to buy as a gift.
+You feel happy you’ve found a bargain.
+But, these come after the buying decision.
+They’re not usually what drives the online buying decision.

 Which benefit matters most changes over the customer journey

-- The only store to deliver within 24 hours of the order being placed (ease and convenience.
+- The only store to deliver within 24 hours of the order being placed (ease and convenience).